Fast Richardson-Lucy deconvolution of 3D volume data using GPU or CPU with napari plugin.

 def doRLDeconvolutionFromNpArrays() method it uses the GPU OpenCL version.

-Many examples can be found in `/test' folder.
+Many examples can be found in `/scripts' folder.

 A quick and benchmarking installation can be run from the proect root using the command: